gbouras13/pharokka/README.md

 Briefly, default gene prediction is done using PHANOTATE (https://github.com/deprekate/PHANOTATE) and function annotation is based on the PHROGs database (https://phrogs.lmge.uca.fr) with mmseqs2.

-The main output is a gff file that is suitable for use downstream pangenomic pipelines such as Roary (https://sanger-pathogens.github.io/Roary/).
+The main output is a *.gff file that is suitable for use downstream pangenomic pipelines such as Roary (https://sanger-pathogens.github.io/Roary/).

 The other important output is `cds_functions.tsv`, which includes counts of CDSs, tRNAs, tmRNAs, CRISPRs and functions assigned to CDSs according to the PHROGs database.

-For full documentation, please visit https://pharokka.readthedocs.io.
+For full documentation of output files, please visit https://pharokka.readthedocs.io.

 # Installation

 **pharokka v1.0.0 is now available on bioconda**

 * v1.0.0 adds VFDB (current as of 15-09-22) and CARD (v3.2.4) databases for virulence factor and AMR gene identification.
-* These should install using the install_databases.py script from a Zenodo repository.
+* These should install using the install_databases.py script, with the databases downloaded from a Zenodo repository.
 * You will need to re-install the databases if you updating from an earlier version of pharokka.
 * If the script does not work, you an alternatively download the databases manually from Zenodo at https://zenodo.org/record/7081772/files/pharokka_database_v1.0.0.tar.gz and untar the directory in a location of your choice.
 Please see the Installation Section for more details.

 The easiest way to install pharokka is via conda.
+For inexperienced command line users, this method is highly recommended.

 `conda install -c bioconda pharokka`

 This will install all the dependencies along with pharokka.
+The dependencies are listed in environment.yml.

 If conda is taking a long time to solve the environment, try using mamba: